Pittsburgh map collection

 Located east of Downtown, East Liberty has undergone significant revitalization in recent years.
 It now features a blend of historic architecture and modern developments, along with a growing dining and shopping scene.

-These are just a few of the many diverse and unique neighborhoods that contribute to Pittsburgh’s diverse and thriving urban landscape.
+These are just a few of the many diverse and unique neighborhoods that contribute to Pittsburgh’s urban landscape.
 Each area offers its own distinctive character and experiences for visitors to enjoy.